-Bicycling Through Space and Time, the first book of my comedy/science fiction trilogy featuring cosmic bike rider Jack Miller, was initially not supposed to get published.
+Bicycling Through Space and Time, the first book of my comedy/science fiction series featuring cosmic bike rider Jack Miller, was initially not supposed to get published.
 I wrote the three books during the late 1980s-early ’90s with the idea of preserving my sanity during a challenging period of my life.
 I shall endeavor to explain.

 FORTY-SOMETHING GOING ON NINETY